AlePuglisi/AlePuglisi/README.md

 <h2 align="left"> :construction: Current Research Project  </h2>

-I'm working on a multilimbed multimodal robot for extreme environment exploration.
+I'm working on a multilimbed multimodal robot for extreme environment exploration, in particular:
-I worked on:
 - ROS2 (Humble and Jazzy) software implementation in C++
 - Motion algorithm definition and implementation
 - Model identification and kinematic modeling